-Examples of each of these components are illustrated in Figure 13.
+Examples of each of these components are illustrated in Figure 14.

-Figure 13: Components of Climate Vulnerability
+Figure 14: Components of Climate Vulnerability

-The full process applied for collecting data across these three categories to date is set out in Annex 4 - Vulnerability Toolkit Progress Report however a summary of the research methods and activities that have contributed to this report is provided below:
+The full process applied for collecting data across these three categories to date is set out in Annex 2 -Vulnerability Toolkit however a summary of the research methods and activities that have contributed to this report is provided below:

-- Preliminary Desktop Analysis (March-April 2014): Desk-based review of existing literature, data and earlier UN Habitat CCCI work. - Scoping Interviews and Data Collection (13-17 April 2014): 90 stakeholders were identified through an initial scoping process.
+• Preliminary Desktop Analysis (March-April 2014): Desk-based review of existing literature, data and earlier UN Habitat CCCI work.

+- Scoping Interviews and Data Collection (13-17 April 2014): 90 stakeholders were identified through an initial scoping process.
 Of these, 14 representatives were interviewed (at a ratio of 3:4 women to men) over a one week period.
-Interviews were semi-structured, focused through key questions regarding: 1) individual roles; 2) organisational engagement in climate change related projects; 3) projects within the Port Vila municipality; 4) knowledge of other key projects and actors relating to CCA, DRR or Port Vila's development and/or climate vulnerability; and 5) how the Port Vila Vulnerability Assessment (PVVA) engagement process and outputs could be of best use to their organisation.
-See Annex 5 of this report for a summary of thematic analysis of these interviews. - Scoping Interview Analysis & Fieldwork Synthesis (April-May 2014): Findings were summarised, with key linkages mapped and a thematic SWOT analysis developed based on findings (see Trundle & McEvoy 2014). - Recruitment & Engagement of Core Stakeholder Group (May-June 2014): An ongoing process of establishing a core group of local experts to drive the assessment process, including engagement by Professor McEvoy with the Port Vila Town Clerk at the Commonwealth Local Government Forum in Port Moresby and contact with local community leaders arranged through Wan Smolbag and the Shefa Provincial Council Climate Change Officer. - Core Fieldwork: Transect Walk, Interviews and Workshops (13-18 July 2014): 11 additional interviews were conducted engaging key participants who were not available during the initial scoping visit.
+Interviews were semi-structured, focused through key questions regarding: 1) individual roles; 2) organisational engagement in climate change related projects; 3) projects within the Port Vila municipality; 4) knowledge of other key projects and actors relating to climate change adaptation (CCA), disaster risk reduction (DRR) or Port Vila's development and/or climate vulnerability; and 5) how the Port Vila Vulnerability Assessment (PVVA) engagement process and outputs could be of best use to their organisation.
+See Annex 3 of this report for a summary of the analysis of these interviews. - Scoping Interview Analysis and Fieldwork Synthesis (April-May 2014): Findings were summarised, with key linkages mapped and a thematic SWOT analysis developed based on findings. - Recruitment and Engagement of Core Stakeholder Group (May-June 2014): An ongoing process of establishing a core group of local experts to drive the assessment process, including engagement by Professor McEvoy with the Port Vila Mayor and Town Clerk at the Commonwealth Local Government Forum in Port Moresby and contact with local community leaders arranged through Wan Smolbag and the Shefa Provincial Council Climate Change Officer. - Core Fieldwork: Transect Walk, Interviews and Workshops (13-18 July 2014): 11 additional interviews were conducted engaging key participants who were not available during the initial scoping visit.
 Two workshops were held with stakeholders.
 Workshop 1 (15 Participants, 8F/7M) was held with Shefa Provincial Council applying abridged versions Tools 3D and 3F from the Planning for Climate Change Toolkit.
-Additional stakeholder-based hazard mapping (Tool 3H) was conducted using laminated satellite imagery (the basis of Figure 16).
+Additional stakeholder-based hazard mapping (Tool 3H) was conducted using laminated satellite imagery (the basis of Figure 17).
 A transect walk (9 participants, 5F/4M) was conducted through Blacksands, providing photographic evidence, site observations and community narratives through Wan Smolbag and the local Chiefs, allowing 'ground-truthing' of workshop findings.
-A final half-day workshop (21 participants, 13M/8F) was held with PVMC councillors, NGO experts and representatives from national departments where findings were discussed, a forward working group formed and Tools 3J & 3L applied. - Desktop Analysis of Findings & Non-Climate Data (July-September 2014): Raw suburb-level data provided by the VNSO allowed preliminary application of Tool 3F: Socio-demographic Sensitivity Assessment.
-The outputs of this, as well as the activities listed above were compiled and analysed, forming the basis of this report.
+A final half day workshop (21 participants, 13M/8F) was held with PVMC councillors, NGO experts and representatives from national departments where findings were discussed, a forward working group formed, and Tools 3J & 3L applied. - Desktop Analysis of Findings and Non-Climate Data (July-September 2014): Raw suburb-level data provided by the VNSO allowed preliminary application of Tool 3F: Sociodemographic Sensitivity Assessment.
+In addition legislative and institutional analysis was conducted via further desktop review with the aid of the online PacLii database, with the assistance of USP staff (an alternative approach to Tool 3-N: Rapid Institutional Assessment Questionnaire).
+The outputs of this, as well as the activities listed above were compiled and analysed, forming the basis of this report. - Report Feedback (December 2014): Meetings with key stakeholders for final report input.

-2.2 Exposure
+3.2 Exposure to Climate Hazards